brandur/sorg/content/drafts/minimalism.md

 combat.

-During his tenure, Lockheed's Skunk Works would produce planes like the U-2 and SR-71, so notable for their engineering excellence, that they've left a legacy that we reflect on even today.
+During his tenure, Lockheed's Skunk Works would produce planes like the U-2 and SR-71; so notable for their engineering excellence that they've left a legacy that we reflect on even today.

 !fig src="/assets/minimalism/sr71.jpg" caption="The famous SR-71, one of the flag ships of Lockheed's Skunk Works."